 How Does It Work?

-- School districts and county offices of education are eligible to apply on behalf of their school sites.
+- School districts and county offices of education on behalf of their school sites

-- Private elementary schools are eligible to apply if they participate in the National School Lunch Program (NSLP) and 50 percent or more of their students are eligible for free/reduced price meals.
+- Private elementary schools participating in the NSLP if 50 percent or more of their students are eligible for free and reduced-price meals

 - Be an elementary school